 After arriving at the site, the surveyors should go to the occurrence location and identify the occurrence sampling area.
-The sampling area is generally a 10-m radius circle, unless specified otherwise for a species.
+The sampling area is a 10-m radius circle, unless specified otherwise for a species.
 The boundaries of the sampling area can be temporarily flagged if needed.
-If the occurrence has not been previously sampled using this protocol, then the monitoring location needs to be established (see pages 2 & 3).
+If the occurrence has not been previously sampled using this protocol, then the monitoring location needs to be established (see pages 1- 3).
 It is very important to minimize impacts to the plants as a result of monitoring activities.
 Try to avoid creation of paths or stepping on plants during the surveys.
 Biosecurity measures should also be undertaken to reduce transmission of invasive plant seeds, pathogens, etc. from one occurrence to the next.
+Biosecurity protocols will be posted on the SDMMP rare plant monitoring page.